RomanKochanov/pydvr3d/README.md

 <h1>Python wrapper for the DVR3d suite</h1>

-This is a detailed wrapper for the DRV3D program suite for calculating the rotation-vibrational spectra of triatomic molecules.
+Python wrapper for the DRV3D program suite for calculating the ro-vibrational spectra of triatomic molecules.

 Links for the original DVR3D software: